Connecticut

 • Visit the home of Yale University in New Haven, or tour the tony waterfront neighborhoods of Greenwich.

 • Sail to the Thimble Islands, off of Branford.
-Set out on a journey through this archipelago of small islands located in Long Island Sound.
+Set out on a journey through this archipelago of small islands in Long Island Sound.
 With its many coves and rocky shorelines, it’s a great spot for fishing, kayaking and exploring nature.

 Things to do